Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ## Modals

 * &#128272; The Delete modal is visible in front of all other items on the screen, and clearly displays the Cancel and Delete buttons.
+* &#128272; The Delete modal only deletes the specific product that it is related to.

 [Back to the top](#testing-steps)